gerardpc/python-course/docs/programming/sql/window_functions.md

 3	Sam	    Gordon	2019-02-18 00:00:00.000
 ```

-The above, like many window functions, can also be written in a more familiar non-windowed way—which,
+The above, like many window functions, can also be written with a regular subquery:
-in this simple example, isn’t too bad:

 ```sql
 SELECT